 It is safe to say that most recordings made today by major label artists are recorded in some kind of combination of both studio environments.
-Each has its advantages and care should be taken in how time and money is spent in each.
-For a self contained band that is well rehearsed, a commercial studio is the best place to record because:
+Each has its advantages and care should be taken in how time and money is spent on each.
+For a self-contained band that is well-rehearsed, a commercial studio is the best place to record because:

 The size of the room can facilitate a live recording of acoustic drums, electric guitars, and vocals with good isolation.

-The studio will have all the necessary equipment to produce a high quality recording of more than one person at once.
-This includes microphones, outboard equipment, recording console, multitrack recorders and a headphone system necessary for recording a group in one pass.
+The studio will have all the necessary equipment to produce a high-quality recording of more than one person at once.
+This includes microphones, outboard equipment, a recording console, multitrack recorders and a headphone system necessary for recording a group in one pass.

 Some studios still offer analog recording.

-Most commercial studios also have air conditioning, studio instruments including acoustic pianos and organs, equipment maintenance, more than one bathroom, kitchens, parking, runners to go out and fetch food, and in some cases equipment storage is available.
-Some studios have arrangements worked out for reasonable priced hotel rooms or onsite facilities.
+Most commercial studios also have air conditioning, studio instruments including acoustic pianos and organs, equipment maintenance, more than one bathroom, kitchens, parking, runners to go out and fetch food, and in some cases equipment storage are available.
+Some studios have arrangements worked out for reasonably priced hotel rooms or onsite facilities.